ML-Course-2025/session2/README.md

 ----
-> [!NOTE]
+> [!TIP]
-> For those trying to study BPE, [here is an exercise](https://github.com/karpathy/minbpe/blob/master/exercise.md) on how you can build your own minbpe step by step.
+> For those trying to study BPE, [here is an exercise](https://github.com/karpathy/minbpe/blob/master/exercise.md) on how you can build your own your own GPT-4 tokenizer.
+There is also a sample sample solution [here](https://github.com/karpathy/minbpe).